Brunounyime/e-commerce/README.md

 Tailwind CSS: A utility-first CSS framework was used for rapid development and consistency in design.

 SEO Optimization: Dynamic meta tags and title tags were implemented for better SEO.
-A sitemap and robots.txt file were generated for improved search engine crawling.
+A sitemap and robots.txt file were generated to improve search engine crawling.

 Performance: The platform is optimized with server-side rendering and static site generation where appropriate, ensuring fast load times and good SEO performance.